 - Reflect heritage assessments and/or archaeological investigations.

 - Where appropriate, take opportunities to protect and restore features of note from transport heritage such as old bridges.

 Protect natural resources

-- Protect soil and land resources (including high value agricultural land, safeguarded mineral resources, etc.).
+- Protect soil and land resources (including high value agricultural land, or safeguarded mineral resources).